veldurai1985/Python_Assignment_4/Financial Report.md

         There is a chance that an initial investment of $20,000 in the portfolio over the next 252 * 30 trading days will end within the 10 percentile range of $2305601.150673056, 50 percentile range of $4176214.998429308 or 90 percentile range of $6890493.752890138

-        In the above scenario - Retirement income 92224.04602692224 is more than the projected income 7389 at 10% confidence internal
+        In the above scenario - Retirement income 92224.04602692224 is **more than the projected income** 7389.00 at 10% confidence internal

     2. Recommendation based on 30 years inversting in AGG(40%) and SPY(60%) with **50% more intial investment**

-        In the above scenario - Retirement income 138336.06904038336 is more than the projected income 7389 at 10% confidence internal
+        In the above scenario - Retirement income 138336.06904038336 is **more than the projected income** 7389.00 at 10% confidence internal

 2. **Monte Carlo simulatiom for 250*5 days**